snac-cooperative/snac_aspace_plugin/README.md

 ### SNAC API Key

-This is only required if you want to export Agents to SNAC.Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.
+This is only required if you want to export Agents or Resources to SNAC.
+Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.

 ## Importing from SNAC